xavierfontaine/generatools/README.md

 **Exceptions**

-If you need to raise an error, use `mnemgen.utils.logging.log_and_raise`.
-It will both log an error and raise an exception.
+If you want to both raise an error and log it, you can use `mnemgen.utils.logging.log_and_raise`.

 **Typing hint**